Set Document Security

 Adobe Reader Enter Password Window

-You must always enter a master password when security options are enabled.
+You must always enter a master password when security options are enabled or if a user password is specified.
 It is recommended that passwords be at least 8 characters long and contain at least 1 number.

 Enabling security options in PDF with Win2PDF Pro